Dragon-Age-Annual/dragonageannual.art/src/pages/before-you-apply.md

 - The matching of writers to artists will take place after the artists' concepts have been approved during the earliest stages of production.

-- _Merch:_ If there is enough interest in one of our planned merch items, we may have some roles for writing contributions to merch.
-Exact guidelines may vary, but we expect Writers who write for the merch option to be able to produce one piece of between 1000 and 1500 words.
-More precise guidelines will be available as production begins.

 - **Writers may apply for both the Wall Calendar and Merch roles.** If a Writer is selected for both roles, they are encouraged to work with moderators if